koljapluemer/linguanodon-api/README.md

 # Linguanodon API

-Backend providing source data for *linguanodon*.
+Backend providing source data for *linguanodon*, built in Django.

 Currently a local-only app generating JSON files.

+*Not in use*

 ## Development